samsquire/ideas4/README.md

 1:head.next=1 2:head.next=3 1:1.previous=head 1:commit 2:3.previous=head 2:commit

-Then we sort and group by thread Id.
+Then we sort and group by thread Id and operation sequence number.

+This interleaving is thread safe.

+1:head.next=1 1:1.previous=head 1:commit 2:head.next=3 2:3.previous=head 2:commit

 We ignore events that don't have a commit yet.

+The tree sort function sorts based on the timestamp, threadId and sequence Id, so items of the same threadId are next to one another in order of sequence number.

 ```
 Sort(left, right):